October 5, 2020

 To solve one of the immediate problems, we designed a pilot workshop to provide technical training in domestic electrical installations.
 Sponsored by Schneider Electric Chile, we were able to provide protection devices, interrupters and other domestic equipment.
 Master’s students provided training to the volunteers, aiming to deliver solid knowledge about what untrained people can and cannot do.
 The topics spanned from electrical wires, series and parallel electrical circuits, electrical symbology, tools and their handling, feeders and protection schemes for domestic electrical installations.
 The workshop was successful; 13 members of the community received training as a result.

 Along with this research, we held a set of weekly workshops for children.
 The goal was to get them interested in science and technology.
 Up to 20 children attended each Saturday, engaging in experiments in physics, earth sciences, and more.
-The IEEE Student Branch concluded the summer intervention with a visit to the Interactive Museum of Science and Technology (MIM), where children spent the day learning and playing through activities related to science, technology, engineering and mathematics (STEM).
+Our SIGHT concluded the summer intervention with a visit to the Interactive Museum of Science and Technology (MIM), where children spent the day learning and playing through activities related to science, technology, engineering and mathematics (STEM).

-Now that we have discovered some of the key issues, the IEEE Student Chapter is seeking new partnerships to help us improve access to basic services in the camp.
+Now that we have discovered some of the key issues, our SIGHT is seeking new partnerships to help us improve access to basic services in the camp.

 The coronavirus pandemic and resulting strict lockdown in Santiago has limited our movement on our plans in 2020.
 But we have engaged with an aid organization to help provide money to immigrants in the camp that they use for food and other basics.